SUSE/hanadb_exporter/README.md

   - `hana.userkey`: Stored user key.
 This is the secure option if you don't want to have the password in the configuration file.
 The `userkey` and `user/password` are self exclusive being the first the default if both options are set.
   - `hana.user`: An existing user with access right to the SAP HANA database.
   - `hana.password`: Password of an existing user.
+  - `hana.aws_secret_name`: The secret name containing the username and password.
+This is a secure option to use AWS secrets manager if SAP HANA database is stored on AWS. `aws_secret_name` and `user/password` are self exclusive, `aws_secret_name` is the default if both options are set.
   - `logging.config_file`: Python logging system configuration file (by default WARN and ERROR level messages will be sent to the syslog)
   - `logging.log_file`: Logging file (/var/log/hanadb_exporter.log by default)